Godsinred/335-p1_NFG/README.txt

 How to show (and run) the web page:
 8. Drag and drop the html file onto a browser to see what it does.

-(*) Key: use fcn key F12 to open a "javascript console" in your browser and see what might be going wrong: errors and warnings.